hr097/AMS-Attendance-Management-Software/SOURCE CODE/GUI/GUI SOURCE CODE & RESOURCE CLOUD  DOWNLOAD.md

-<em>Github is not allowing files uploading more than 100 MB so we have created cloud storage link</em>
+<em>Github is not allowing files uploading more than 100 MB in single Push so we have created cloud storage link</em>

 AMS RESOURCE :
 https://drive.google.com/drive/folders/18SNQFKsYky2gEg1sRGazsOUXN8_ceK-Y?usp=sharing